SteveD3/steved3.github.io/_posts/2020-12-31-How-I-Spent-My-Pandemic-Vacation.md

 ---
 layout: post
 categories: general
-title: How I Spent My Pandemic Vacation
+title: How I spent my pandemic vacation
 date: 2020-12-31
 description: I took the month of December off, and after a week, I needed something to do.
 So, I built a website to teach myself a few things, and this is the first post.
 image: /images/general.jpg